hendrikfolkerts/sesviewel/README.md

 INTRODUCTION

-The software SESViewEl - System Entity Structure View Electron has been developed by the research group Computational Engineering and Automation (CEA) at Wismar University of Applied Sciences.
+The software SESMoPy has been developed by the research group Computational Engineering and Automation (CEA) at Wismar University of Applied Sciences.
-The app SESViewEl starts a socket server on port 54545.
-When a System Entity Structure (SES) coded as XML is sent to the server (e.g. from SESToPy), the SES is presented as tree.
+The software implements a modelbuilder according to the System Entity Structure / Model Base (SES/MB) infrastructure introduced for automatic execution of simulation experiments.
+The focus of the software is the model generation for different modelbuilders.
-See the documentation of SESToPy for details on the description of the SES in the XML format.
+Please read the documentation for further information.
+A comprehensive introduction to the SES/MB theory is given in the documentation of the SES modeling tool SESToPy.
-SESViewEl is developed with Node.js 10.15.3 and electron as UI.
-Visual Studio Code 1.38.0 is used as development editor.
-All dependencies and their versions can be seen in the package.json / package-lock.json .
+The software is written in Python3 with PyQt5 as user interface.
+It was tested with the simulation softwares Matlab R2018a (for Simulink), OpenModelica 1.12.0 and Dymola 2018.
+Furthermore it makes use of the FMU Compliance Checker developed by Modelon AB.

 EXECUTE

-Install Node.js, then change into the directory of SESViewEl and execute
-- npm install

-All necessary packages are installed.

-Then SESViewEl can be started with
-- npm start

-In case there is an error, please reinstall electron with the command
-- npm install electron --save-dev --save-exact

-SESViewEl can be built for a platform with the command
-- npm run dist
+Copy the directory SESMoPy in your home folder, e.g. C:\Users\<Username>
+(necessary for usage of Dymola as simulator, otherwise Dymola cannot simulate).
+The program can be executed from source.
+Python3 with PyQt5 needs to be installed and the program can be started with the command:
+- in Windows: python main.py
+- in Linux: python3 main.py

+Versions built for Windows or Linux have an executable with the name "SESMoPy" in the program directory.

+CHANGELOG

+ToDo, Known Bugs, Notes

+LICENSE

+HOW TO CITE

+Folkerts, H., Pawletta, T., Deatcu, C., and Hartmann, S. (2019).
+A Python Framework for Model Specification and Automatic Model Generation for Multiple Simulators.
+In: Proc. of ASIM Workshop 2019 - ARGESIM Report 57, ASIM Mitteilung AM 170.
+ARGESIM/ASIM Pub.
+TU Vienna, Austria, 02/2019, 69-75.
+(Print ISBN 978-3-901608-06-3)